ruby/rdoc/RI.md

 except that you:

 - Omit command word `ri`; just type the _name_.
-- Omit options;  the only options in effect are those found in environment variable `RI`.
+- Omit options; in interactive mode the only options in effect are those taken from environment variable `RI`.
+  See {Options}[rdoc-ref:RI.md@Options].

 ## Getting Ruby Documents